-The scale and ferocity of the bushfires that occurred on 7 February 2009 had not been experienced in Australia’s history.
-In this episode, Senior Station Officer Gavin Parker from the CFA shares his experience on this day.
-In particular, he discusses how he and his crew provided asset protection to a communications tower.
+The scale and intensity of the Black Saturday bushfires that occurred on 7 February 2009 had not occurred before in Australia’s history.
+During this episode, Senior Station Officer Gavin Parker from the CFA shares his experience on this day.
+In particular, he discusses how he and his crew worked to protect a vital communications tower.

-Gavin has provided a series of slides which detail the challenges that were faced.
-A selection of these is shown below.
-If you would like a full copy of his presentation, he can be contacted via email at email@example.com.
+Gavin and his crew faced many challenges during the Black Saturday bushfires.
+He has documented the event in a presentation and a selection of the slides are shown below.
+If you would like a full copy of the slides, he can be contacted via email at firstname.lastname@example.org.

 Victoria’s State Strategic Control Priorities

 Churchill is about 160 kilometres south-east of Melbourne, Victoria, Australia.
-The Churchill fire started at about 13:32 on 7 February 2009, 3 kilometres south-east of the Churchill fire station.
+The Churchill Black Saturday bushfires started at about 13:32 on 7 February 2009, 3 kilometres south-east of the Churchill fire station.

 Not long after the fire commenced Senior Station Officer Gavin Parker and his crew were responded to the fire.
 The red dot to the left of the image below shows the approximate location where the fire started.

-Gavin’s crew were the third crew to arrive at the fire and were formed into a strike team.
+Senior Station Officer Gavin Parker’s crew were the third fire truck to reach the fire.
+Shortly after arriving they were formed into a strike team.
 Strike Teams are defined as a set number of resources of the same type.
 They are usually made up of five resources of the same type such as vehicles, crews, earth moving machinery etc.

-Shortly after arrival crews were tasked for asset protection.
-Gavin’s crew was assigned to protect a communications tower circled in green below.
+Almost as soon as crew arrived they were tasked with asset protection.
+Gavin’s team was assigned to protect a communications tower circled in green below.

 Creating defendable space in bushfires